4W4I5/Semester-6-Notes/VARE/Finals Prep/Finals Prep Notes.md

 	- A malware that can belong to two or multiple types simultaneously.
 Such as spamware, adware and the like

 ## Development of the malware industry
+- **Origins and Evolution**
     - Malware originated to expose security flaws or showcase technical prowess.
-- Tactics like encryption, packing, obfuscation, polymorphism, and metamorphism are used to evade detection.
+    - Uses tactics like encryption, packing, obfuscation, polymorphism, and metamorphism to evade detection.
+- **Shift to Profit-Driven Motives**
-- Initially driven by curiosity, malware development shifted to profit-driven motives, exploiting the booming e-commerce sector.
+    - Shifted from curiosity-driven to profit-driven, exploiting the booming e-commerce sector.
-- Trojans surged, constituting 73% of malware, forming a lucrative underground industry.
+    - Trojans now constitute 73% of malware, forming a lucrative underground industry.
+- **Lowered Barrier to Entry**
-- Despite increased complexity, the barrier to entry for creating malware has lowered due to user-friendly toolkits like Zeus and SpyEye.
+    - Barrier to entry has lowered due to user-friendly toolkits like Zeus and SpyEye.
+- **Proliferation of Variants**
-- This led to a flood of variants that mutate rapidly, overwhelming anti-malware systems.
+    - Flood of rapidly mutating variants overwhelms anti-malware systems.
+- **Persistent Threat**
-- The exponential growth of malware is evident, posing a persistent threat to cybersecurity.
+    - Exponential growth of malware poses a persistent cybersecurity threat.

 ## Progress in malware detection
 - **Signature-based Malware Detection**: